 The School of Music (SoM) Diversity Fellows Program seeks underrepresented (URM) or minority students to provide leadership and develop opportunities for the school, with a focus on diversity.
 Fellows work with faculty and staff in the DEIB Committee at the school level to identify and support academic and professional development needs, and provide resources, mentorship opportunities, and specialized programming for students across the school.
 Additional efforts will be made to sustain leadership funding awards and build a strong and supportive student community.
 For questions about the Diversity Fellows Program, please contact Anna Paradis.

 The application for 2023-2024 Fellows is closed.
 The 2024-2025 application will open in May 2024.

-This Fellowship opportunity is available to all students admitted and enrolled in the School of Music who identify as an underrepresented (URM) or minority student (see definitions below).
+This Fellowship opportunity is available to all students admitted and enrolled in the School of Music who identify as an underrepresented (URM) or minority students (see definitions below).
 Fellows should have strong leadership and communication skills and possess a desire to support fellow students and the school in promoting diversity, equity, inclusion, and belonging (DEIB).
 Students must make good academic progress and have approval from their advisor to participate in this fellowship opportunity.

 Definitions of Minority*

 - Racial & Ethnic Minority Groups: Black or African American, Hispanic or LatinX, Asian American, Indigenous (American Indian, Alaska Native, and Native Hawaiian or Pacific Islander), and those who are more than one race.